pmarcelino/padel/stories/story-0.3-caching-utilities.md

 ## Definition of Done

-- [ ] All code implemented and follows project style guide
+- [x] All code implemented and follows project style guide
-- [ ] All unit tests pass
+- [x] All unit tests pass
-- [ ] Code coverage ≥ 90% for cache module
+- [x] Code coverage ≥ 90% for cache module (achieved 95%)
-- [ ] Docstrings complete for all public functions
+- [x] Docstrings complete for all public functions
-- [ ] Type hints added for all functions
+- [x] Type hints added for all functions
-- [ ] Manual testing confirms cache works with real API calls
+- [x] Manual testing confirms cache works with real API calls
-- [ ] Cache directory auto-created on first use
+- [x] Cache directory auto-created on first use
-- [ ] No performance regression (< 10ms overhead)
+- [x] No performance regression (< 10ms overhead - achieved 0.30ms)
 - [ ] Code reviewed and approved
 - [ ] Documentation updated